-Theory Y Attitudes Theory X Attitudes Positive self- The leader typically gives and accepts The leader typically is bossy, pushy, and concept positive feedback, expects others to succeed, impatient; does much criticizing with little and lets others do the job their way. praising; and is very autocratic.
-Negative self- concept The leader typically is afraid to make decisions, is unassertive, and is self-blaming when things go wrong.
-The leader typically blames others when things go wrong, is pessimistic about resolving personal or organizational problems, and promotes a feeling of hopelessness among followers.
+Theory Y Attitudes Theory X Attitudes

+Positive self- The leader typically gives and accepts The leader typically is bossy, pushy, and concept positive feedback, expects others to succeed, impatient; does much criticizing with little and lets others do the job their way. praising; and is very autocratic.
+Negative self- The leader typically is afraid to make The leader typically blames others when things concept decisions, is unassertive, and is self-blaming go wrong, is pessimistic about resolving when things go wrong. personal or organizational problems, and promotes a feeling of hopelessness among followers.